TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 You can also do `uibuilder.set('msg', {/*your object details*/})` in your front-end code which instructs the client to treat the object as though it had come from Node-RED.

-You can use one or more of the `msg.uib.pageName`, `msg.uib.clientId`, or `msg.uib.tabId` properties to control whether a specific page, client or browser tab will process an inbound message.
+You can use one or more of the `msg._uib.pageName`, `msg._uib.clientId`, or `msg._uib.tabId` properties to control whether a specific page, client or browser tab will process an inbound message.
 Use this where you have multiple pages or clients and need to target a message to a specific one.

 ## Sending Messages to Node-RED